ibm-cloud-docs/hpc-ibm-spectrumlsf/vpc-lsf.md

 ## Using a new VPC for your {{site.data.keyword.spectrum_full_notm}} cluster
 {: #vpc-new}

-If you choose to create a new VPC, set the the `vpc_name` input value as null during the Spectrum LSF cluster deployment.
+If you choose to create a new VPC, set the `vpc_name` input value as null during the Spectrum LSF cluster deployment.
 With this setting, the {{site.data.keyword.spectrum_full}} cluster deployment automatically creates a brand-new VPC by using the provided address prefix that you provide for the `vpc_cidr` input value.
 Make sure that you provide a valid address prefix for the `vpc_cidr` input value.

 With a new VPC, the {{site.data.keyword.spectrum_full}} cluster deployment automatically isolates the network, and creates two different subnets under the new VPC by using the `vpc_cidr` value: